bmabsout/Thesis/src/chapters/06_multi_fulfillment_adaptation.typ

 === The Power of Compositional Thinking <chap:adaptation_anchors:solution:power>

-This compositional approach has several key advantages:

-1. *Semantic Clarity*: The specification directly states what we want—good performance in both domains—without obscure weights or mixing ratios.

-2. *No Forgetting by Design*: Poor performance on either specification directly reduces the overall value.
-The policy cannot forget simulation behaviors without penalty.

-3. *Principled Trade-offs*: The choice of conjunction operator (e.g., geometric mean with $p=0$) determines how we balance the specifications.
-Unlike arbitrary weights, this has clear semantic meaning.
+This compositional approach has several key advantages.
+First, it provides *semantic clarity* by directly stating what we want—good performance in both domains—without obscure weights or mixing ratios.
+Second, it ensures *no forgetting by design* since poor performance on either specification directly reduces the overall value, preventing the policy from forgetting simulation behaviors without penalty.
+Finally, it enables *principled trade-offs* through the choice of conjunction operator (e.g., geometric mean with $p=0$), which determines how we balance the specifications with clear semantic meaning, unlike arbitrary weights.

 === Implementation: The Emergence of Anchor Critics <chap:adaptation_anchors:solution:anchor>